fredo509/AwesomeBook-Es6/README.md

 **[Awsome Books]** is a practice about manipulating DOM and using objects to store data, also preserve data in local storage

-In this second assignment we refactored objects to classes.
+In this second assignment we refactored objects to classes and refractor script into modules.

 ## 🛠 Built With <a name="built-with"></a>